scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 3. Header with search
 4. Header with site navigation
 5. Header with search and site navigation
-6. Header with Phase Label
+6. Header with phase banner

 ## Components related to this